acentauri-solar-racing/can-msg-api/README.md

 ### SQL / MariaDB (optional)

 This step is optional.
-Maybe you just want to view the values being logged on the CAN bus, but not save them.
-If you don't want to save decoded values from the CAN bus in a database, just skip this step.

-For this I recommend XAMPP as an all-in-one tool to manage SQL databases.
+If you want to store car data, setting up an SQL database is very much recommended.
+Please refer to `setup_database.md` for more details.

 ### Virtualenv